stonepros/stone/doc/stoneadm/install.rst

 What to know before you bootstrap
 ---------------------------------

-The first step in creating a new Ceph cluster is running the ``cephadm bootstrap`` command on the Ceph cluster's first host.
-The act of running the ``cephadm bootstrap`` command on the Ceph cluster's first host creates the Ceph cluster's first "monitor daemon", and that monitor daemon needs an IP address.
+The first step in creating a new Stone cluster is running the ``cephadm bootstrap`` command on the Stone cluster's first host.
+The act of running the ``cephadm bootstrap`` command on the Stone cluster's first host creates the Stone cluster's first "monitor daemon", and that monitor daemon needs an IP address.
-You must pass the IP address of the Ceph cluster's first host to the ``ceph bootstrap`` command, so you'll need to know the IP address of that host.
+You must pass the IP address of the Stone cluster's first host to the ``ceph bootstrap`` command, so you'll need to know the IP address of that host.

-.. note:: If there are multiple networks and interfaces, be sure to choose one that will be accessible by any host accessing the Ceph cluster.
+.. note:: If there are multiple networks and interfaces, be sure to choose one that will be accessible by any host accessing the Stone cluster.

 Running the bootstrap command
 -----------------------------